Gale Leach -- Author

 This page contains the presentation you viewed at the class, as well as:

-• The Glossary of Terms
+- The Glossary of Terms

-• Website Design suggestions
+- Website design suggestions

-• Where to find free photos (and a caution)
+- Free photos (and a caution)

 Self-Publishing Presentation